Absulit/points/README.md

 let point = layers[layerIndex][itemIndex];
 ```

-# I want to update data sent to the shaders (in the update method)
+# Update data sent to the shaders (in the update method)

 In the same fashion as the `add*` methods, there are a couple of `update*` methods for now